 Editor’s note: As what we know about COVID-19 evolves, so could the information in this story.
 Find our most recent COVID-19 blog posts here, and learn the latest in COVID-19 prevention at the Centers for Disease Control and Prevention.

-What we can do in the future
+What we can do this flu season

 Coming out of the pandemic, we still may wear masks, but not all the time.
 It could be helpful to wear a mask to protect those around you if the flu is going around.
 Maybe we could even see recommended mask use in geographic areas where flu transmission is high.
 It’s important to protect others from the flu the way we’re trying to protect others from COVID-19 because the flu can also cause hospitalizations and ventilator use.

-Don’t get comfortable in this flu season
+Don’t get comfortable this flu season